Miguel Pérez Jr.: United States

 On August 8, 1993, Pérez debuted in Extreme Championship Wrestling, forming a tag team with Mitsuhiro Matsunaga.
 The team debuted by wrestling the Headhunters to a double disqualification.
 In their second appearance, Pérez and Matsunaga defeated Don Allen and Herve Renesto.
 On June 8, 1993, they unsuccessfully challenged Doug and Eddie Gilbert for the ECW World Tag Team Championship by getting disqualified.
 At ECW Ultra Clash 1993, the Headhunters defeated Pérez and DeMott in a "baseball bat" match.
 On March 13, 1995, he participated in two dark matches prior to World Wrestling Federation's Monday Night Raw.
 In the first Pérez lost to Louie Spicolli, before defeating his second opponent.
 On November 10, 1996, Pérez debuted for World Championship Wrestling by defeating Steve Armstrong.
 Later in the same event he gained a pinfall victory over Jesús "Ciclope" Ortíz.
 Pérez made his WCW Monday Nitro debut the following night, first winning a dark match over Adolfo Tapia, the original La Parka.

 World Wrestling Federation (1997–1999)

-In the beginning of 1997, Pérez joined WWF as part of Puerto Rican stable, Los Boricuas.
-He was involved in gang wars feud at that time, such as Truth Commission, Nation of Domination, and Disciples of Apocalypse.
-He fought as a tag team with either Jose Estrada or Jesus Castillo or both of them on Raw, Shotgun, and Super Astros until August 1999, then he left WWF along with Jose and Jesus.
+Pérez joined WWF as a singles wrestler in February 1997, initially feuding with Savio Vega.
+After Vega was fired from the Nation of Domination Pérez joined him to form Puerto Rican stable, Los Boricuas in June of that year.
+During his run with Los Boricuas, Pérez was involved in the multi-stable 'gang wars' feud, with the group clashing with Truth Commission, Nation of Domination, and Disciples of Apocalypse.
+As part of Los Boricuas Pérez primarily fought as a tag team alongside Vega, Jose Estrada or Jesus Castillo or in multi-man tag matches across Raw, Shotgun, and Super Astros.
+Los Boricuas continued as a group until August 1999, when Pérez left WWF along with Estrada and Castillo.